ZacharyGeurts/AMOURANTHRTX/README.md

 Bless his heart.
 Anyway, security comes before money and piracy concerns.
 I'm a computer scientist.
 Thinking about lawyers and accountants give me anxietey, so I like simplicity.
+Elon made a robot than can get all RTX news and together we boiled it down to 100% and need someone to have the keys.
 If you do not want to be honest, we are cool with not meeting anyway.
 Stick along.
 Grok dubbed it the Empire.
 This code is.
 We live here and have an impregnable border.
 You are allowed outside, and we expect you to stay out there where the fun is.